Okanagan Hockey Group

 Okanagan Hockey School is the longest continuously-running hockey school in the world.
 In 2004, Lund sold the organization to a group headed by Andy Oakes and former NHL players Alan Kerr and Jeff Finley.

-In Canada, Okanagan Hockey Camps currently operate six locations, including Penticton and Kelowna, British Columbia, and St. Pölten, Austria, as well as a partnership with the Edmonton Oilers.
+In Canada, Okanagan Hockey Camps currently operate in six locations, including Penticton and Kelowna, British Columbia, and St. Pölten, Austria, as well as a partnership with the Edmonton Oilers.

 Okanagan Hockey Camps has programs designed for male and female players of all levels from 5–20 years old.
-There are regular- and elite-level programs offered for players and goaltenders, including specialized programs for skating, power skating, shooting, and defense.
+There are regular and elite-level programs offered for players and goaltenders, including specialized programs for skating, power skating, shooting, and defense.

-The Okanagan Hockey Group also operates the Okanagan Hockey Academy, which is a year-round program based out of Penticton that plays in the Canadian Sport School Hockey League.
-The OHA is a public-private partnership with Penticton Secondary School and is operated out of the South Okanagan Events Centre.
+The Okanagan Hockey Group also operates the Okanagan Hockey Academy, a year-round program based out of Penticton that plays in the Canadian Sport School Hockey League.
+The OHA is a public-private partnership with Penticton Secondary School operated out of the South Okanagan Events Centre.

 In addition to Okanagan Hockey Camps and Okanagan Hockey Academy, Okanagan Hockey Group is also in a partnership with the Western Hockey League in their WHL Combines program.